yi-jiayu/blog/content/posts/terraform-provider-for-telegram.md

 description="Terraform provider for Telegram" url="https://github.com/yi-jiayu/terraform-provider-telegram" >}}

+[Terraform](https://www.terraform.io/) is an infrastructure as code tool which allows you to declaratively specify your infrastructure and reproducibly set it up.

 My main goal was to have first-class Terraform support for setting a [bot webhook](https://core.telegram.org/bots/api#setwebhook).
 Right now, you can automate all the infrastructure for a Telegram bot except for setting the